decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-06-09-phase-king-via-gradecast.markdown

 To prove the Knowledge of Agreement property, we first prove a Weak Agreement property:

 **(Weak Agreement):** No two honest parties send conflicting round 2 messages.
-*Proof of Weak Agreement:* It cannot be the case that one honest party sees $n-t$ round 1 messages for $v$ and another honest party sees $n-t$ messages for $v' \neq v$ because any two sets of $n-t$ parties have least $t+1$ parties in the intersection.
-At least one of those must be honest, but honest parties send only one value in round 1.
+*Proof of Weak Agreement:* The intersection of any two sets of $n-t$ parties contains at least $t+1$ parties, of which at least one must be honest.
+But honest parties send only one value in round 1, so it cannot be the case that one honest party sees $n-t$ round 1 messages for $v$ and another honest party sees $n-t$ messages for $v' \neq v$.

-*Proof of Knowledge of Agreement:* If an honest party has grade 2, then it sees at least $n-t$ round 2 messages, hence all honest parties see at least $n-2t=t+1$ round 2 messages.
+*Proof of Knowledge of Agreement:* If an honest party has grade 2, it must have seen at least $n-t$ identical round 2 messages.
+Any other honest party will then see at least $(n-t)-t = n-2t = t+1$ identical messages, ensuring consistency.
 Moreover, from the Weak Agreement property, we know that there cannot be $t+1$ round 2 messages for any other value.

 *Note*: If we ran the protocol for just one round (instead of two rounds) we would not get Knowledge of Agreement.
 One honest party may see $n-t$ for value $b$, but another honest party may see $t+1$ for value $1-b$ (in addition to seeing $t+1$ for value $b$) so would not know which value to choose from.